 Some also said they felt tricked or pressured into agreeing to voluntary psychiatric care.
 Others described entering psychiatric care with a misdiagnosis or without a diagnosis of mental illness at all.
-For example, deaf survivor James Packer was misdiagnosed with schizophrenia and sent to Sunnyside Psychiatric Hospital where he was medicated accordingly.114 Two years later, his mother was able to have him correctly diagnosed with Asperger's syndrome by an external clinician, but this was not recognised by the institution where he remained, still on medication for schizophrenia, for about another nine years.115
+For example, deaf survivor James Packer was misdiagnosed with schizophrenia and sent to Sunnyside Psychiatric Hospital where he was medicated accordingly.
+Two years later, his mother was able to have him correctly diagnosed with Asperger's syndrome by an external clinician, but this was not recognised by the institution where he remained, still on medication for schizophrenia, for about another nine years.
+The survivor page 12.00 pressure of the survivor James Packer was misdiagnosed with schizophrenia, for about another nine years.
+The survivor James Packer was misdiagnosed with schizophrenia, for about another nine years.

-Similarly, Leonie McInroe was admitted to Lake Alice hospital as a result of a misdiagnosis of borderline schizophrenia, While at Lake Alice, she was given drug therapy and electro-convulsive therapy, or ECT, as forms of punishment.116 Another survivor, Joan Bellingham, described how she was perceived as nonconforming because she was openly gay in her late teens.
-She and her parents were told she was unwell and needed treatment, which led to her being in and out of psychiatric care, receiving medication and ECT, for the next 12 years.117
+Similarly, Leonie McInroe was admitted to Lake Alice hospital as a result of a misdiagnosis of borderline schizophrenia.
+While at Lake Alice, she was given drug therapy and electro-convulsive therapy, or ECT, as forms of punishment.
+Another survivor, Joan Bellingham, described how she was perceived as non-conforming because she was openly gay in her late teens.
+She and her parents were told she was unwell and needed treatment, which led to her being in and out of psychiatric care, receiving medication and ECT, for the next 12 years.
+117

-Whatever the reason young people or vulnerable adults went into care, we have heard that far from being cared for, many left in worse shape than when they arrived, often with devastating and longlasting consequences.
+Whatever the reason young people or vulnerable adults went into care, we have heard that far from being cared for, many left in worse shape than when they arrived, often with devastating and long-lasting consequences.